rswhiting/rswhiting.github.io/_posts/2019-11-30-psalm-8-son-of-man.md

 This verse if quoted in Hebrews, and Paul uses it to say that Jesus was put lower than the angels for a time, and that through Him, the descendants of Abraham (sons of man) are brought back into a right relationship with God (all things under his rule) with Jesus as the high priest.
 Hebrews 2 (read the whole chapter)

-Hopefully that clears things up a little.
+So, yes and no. Sorry that doesn't exactly clear things up.